Skip to content

 Available Indicators

-All indicators return Option<T> - they're None if there's insufficient data to calculate.
+All indicators return Option<T>None when there is insufficient data to calculate.

 Moving Averages